Prompt-aligned Gradient for Prompt Tuning: Experiments

 \subsection{Base-to-New Generalization}

-Zhou \etal~\cite{cocoop} claim that the static context learned by CoOp is not able to generalize to unseen classes.
-They further proposed CoCoOp which used image-conditioned prompt to tackle the challenge.
-Compared to CoOp and CoCoOp, our \texttt{ProGrad} can also generalize well to the new classes with the same architecture design of CoOp.
-To evaluate the generalization performance from seen classes to unseen classes, we equally divide the classes into two groups, \ie, base classes and new classes.
-All the methods are only trained on base classes and tested on both base classes and novel classes.
-We also report the harmonic mean of base-class and new-class accuracies to evaluate the trade-off.
+We follow CoCoOp~\cite{cocoop} to evaluate the generalization performance from seen classes to unseen classes.
+All the classes are equally divided into two groups, \ie, base classes and new classes, and all methods are only trained on base classes and tested on both base classes and new classes.
+The harmonic mean of base classes and new classes accuracies is reported to evaluate the trade-off.
+As illustrated in Table~\ref{tab:results_generalization}, \texttt{ProGrad} yields the highest average performance across all metrics, whereas CoOp and CoCoOp exhibit poor performance for new classes, consistently underperforming zero-shot CLIP.
+These results highlight that \texttt{ProGrad}'s superior generalizability to both base and new classes.
+The detailed results of 11 datasets are in Appendix.